Dog-like cat

-Puppy cat (or puppy-like cat, canine-like cat, dog-like cat, etc.) is a term used to refer to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.
+Dog-like cat (also canine-like cat, puppy cat, puppy-like cat, and so on) is a term in popular culture that refers to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.
 These are within the scope of feline behavior, and may be enhanced through selective breeding.
 These behaviors, not specific to any breed, include following people around from room to room, the desire to receive frequent moments of physical affection such as being held and petted, a lack of aggression toward some fellow animals, and a placid nature.
+Certain owners may successfully attempt to train their cats to perform on command, such as via clicker training, akin to canines and other domesticated animals.

 While these attributes are found desirable for owners interacting with their cats, problems can occur when the felines are exposed to dogs and people who wish to harm them, with the cats possibly being too trusting and too friendly for their own good.
-Breeds known for these canine behaviors include the Abyssinian, Burmese, Maine Coon, Manx, and Ragdoll, though dog behavior traits can appear regardless of breed.
+Breeds known for these canine behaviors include the Abyssinian, Burmese, Maine Coon, Manx, and Ragdoll.
+However, dog-related behavior traits can appear regardless of breed.

 Breeds

-The cultural assumption that cats are distant from people and lack affection compared to dogs is not entirely correct.
+The cultural assumption that cats are distant from people and lack affection compared to dogs is false.
 Animals have individual characteristics based on their environment, particularly their past interactions with people.
-The nature of selective breeding for both canines and felines varies dramatically across different human cultures as well, with highly distinctive traits (fertility, lifespan, speed, etc.) receiving emphasis depending on the historical context.
+The nature of selective breeding for both canines and felines varies dramatically across different human cultures as well, with distinctive traits (such as fertility, lifespan, speed, etc.) receiving emphasis depending on the historical context.

 The feline temperament is particularly malleable to a wide set of environmental factors, especially sudden stresses.
 For example, after dangerous floods in Canvey Island, cats showed behaviors of psychological shock akin to human struggles.
 Well-raised kittens frequently demonstrate affection towards humans and a pleasant, docile nature regardless of pedigree.
 These broad traits are not specific to any particular breed, as the upbringing of the animal is an important factor.
 Positive interaction with humans in the first few months of life is particularly vital.

-Most feline pets in the United States are considered to be domestic short-haired cats, a catch-all term for those with mixed or otherwise unclear ancestries but having related appearances.
+Most feline pets in the United States are considered to be "domestic short-haired cats", a catch-all term for those with mixed or otherwise unclear ancestries but having related appearances.
+These types of felines are sometimes known as "moggies" in the United Kingdom.
 Several of those cats, or those of the standardized American Shorthair breed, will respond differently to others despite looking very similar, displaying dog-like or otherwise unexpected tendencies.
 Besides breed-based generalizations, a particular cat's behavior can be assessed by its restraint in using claws during play, its tendency to follow people, and its appreciation of close, frequent human contact.